CMPUT301W23T07/catch-me-if-you-scan/README.md

 - Challenge yourself to test your skills and knowledge of your surroundings, competing with friends to become the top collector.
 - Use your Android smartphone's scanning feature to easily collect points by scanning QR codes and barcodes with an intuitive and user-friendly interface.
 - Complex algorithms visualize QR codes and barcodes as unique monsters, adding to the excitement of each successful scan.
-- Competitive multiplayer mode allows you to challenge friends and leave comments and reviews about the monsters you collect, gaining insight into their strategies and tactics.
+- A Competitive multiplayer environment allows you to challenge friends and leave comments and reviews about the monsters you collect, gaining insight into their strategies and tactics.
-- Download the game today for an unforgettable experience that promises to keep you coming back for more, whether you're a seasoned player or a beginner.
+- Download the game today for an unforgettable experience that promises to keep you coming back for more!

 <br><br>
 <div>